Turquoise at a Glance

 Brief rinse only; Turquoise is porous and can be damaged by prolonged water exposure

-Use CautionMoon Phase Charging: Charge Turquoise in moonlight overnight — the full moon is ideal for enhancing its healing and spiritual attunement properties.
-Turquoise can also be cleansed by briefly placing it on the earth (not buried) for a few hours.
-Smudging with sage, sweetgrass, or cedar is a traditional and effective cleansing method that honors Turquoise's Native American heritage.
+Use CautionMoon Phase Charging: Charge Turquoise in moonlight overnight.
+The full moon is a good time for enhancing its healing and spiritual attunement properties.
+You can also cleanse it by setting it on the earth (not buried) for a few hours.
+Smudging with sage, sweetgrass, or cedar is a traditional and effective cleansing method, and it's a fitting choice given Turquoise's deep roots in Native American tradition.

 Avoid the following: